eva7wandb/Weights_Heist_Flow/README.md

 computes gradients of the interested class for the previous layer as in back-propagation, and then compute the amplified output w.r.t to the corresponding gradient of the respective channels of the feature maps.

+Finally the grad-CAM generated class activation maps also called the heat-map of the layer is superimposed on the original image supplied, and this is carried batchwise thus yielding class-activated images.
+This can be very useful in understanding where the neural network is looking at the input image.

+Below is the colab output showing the epochs, and respective loss and accuracy metrics.